ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Enabling Inventory Plugins
 ++++++++++++++++++++++++++

-Most inventory plugins shipped with Ansible are disabled by default and need to be whitelisted in your `ansible.cfg` file in order to function.
+Most inventory plugins shipped with Ansible are disabled by default and need to be whitelisted in your :doc:`ansible.cfg <../config>` file in order to function.
 For example, this is how the default looks like:

 .. code-block:: ini